Sandalots/TheGreatIntelligence/README.md

 # The Great Intelligence
-Adventures in Time and Space. <br>
+Adventures in Time and Space.

 ## Contents
 - The Revival (2005 - present)